iotaledger/integration-services/api/USAGE.md

 - post('/authentication/verify-user')
 - post('/authentication/revoke-verification')

-How the client can authenticate at the api is described in the following sequence diagram which refers to verify user (section 3) as an example.
+How the client can authenticate at the API is described in the following sequence diagram which refers to verify user (section 3) as an example.

 ![verify user sd](./src/assets/diagrams/verify-user-sd.jpeg)

-As described in the sequence diagram the client must request and then sign a nonce in order to being able to authenticate at the api.
+As described in the sequence diagram the client must request and then sign a nonce in order to being able to authenticate at the API.
 Therefore two scripts must be implemented by the client `getHexEncodedKey` & `signNonce` which are described in the following:

 ```
 import * as ed from 'noble-ed25519';